ahmedthebest31/AI-WebScraper/README.md

 ## **AI-Powered Web Scraper**

-**A very eazy website for extracting data from websites using AI.**
+A very eazy webApp for extracting data from websites using AI.

 ### **How it Works:**